-This prospectus relates to the resale of (i) 24,500,000 shares of Class A common stock, par value \$0.0001 per share issued in the PIPE Investment by certain of the selling securityholders, (ii) 35,306,951 shares of Class A common stock issued to certain securityholders in connection with the Merger, (iii) 2,076,762 shares of Class A common stock issuable to certain securityholders pursuant to the Earnout, and (iv) 6,600,000 warrants to purchase shares of Class A common stock originally issued in connection with our initial public offering ("private placement warrants").
+This prospectus relates to the resale of (i) 24,500,000 shares of Class A common stock, par value \$0.0001 per share issued in a private investment in public equity investment (the "PIPE Investment") by certain of the selling securityholders, (ii) 35,306,951 shares of Class A common stock issued to certain securityholders in connection with the Merger (as defined below), (iii) 2,076,762 shares of Class A common stock issuable to certain securityholders pursuant to the Earnout (as defined below), and (iv) 6,600,000 warrants to purchase shares of Class A common stock originally issued in connection with our initial public offering ("private placement warrants").
 This prospectus also relates to the issuance by us of up to 18,099,992 shares of Class A common stock that are issuable by us upon the exercise of the private placement warrants and the exercise of 11,499,992 warrants that were previously registered ("public warrants").